The COVID-19 Federal Public Health Emergency Expired on May 11, 2023. Learn more.

 To see whether your drug is excluded or requires prior authorization, step therapy or quantity limits, visit the Drug Search page and select your plan year to find your specific formulary.

-If the drug does not meet the needs of your particular condition or is excluded from the formulary, your doctor can request an exception with a Prior Authorization Form.
+If the drug does not meet the needs of your particular condition or is excluded from the formulary, your doctor can request an exception.

 To ensure our members have access to safe and effective care, CareFirst reviews new developments in medical technology and new applications of existing technology for inclusion as a covered benefit.
 We evaluate new and existing technologies for medical and behavioral health procedures, medications and devices through a formal review process.
 We also consider input from medical professionals, government agencies and published articles about scientific studies.